Tejau/intervue-assignment/README.md

 - **Role-based Functionality**: Students can answer polls, and teachers can create/manage polls.
 - **Floating Chat**: A floating chat box is available across all pages for real-time communication (not completely implemented).

+Still we can work on error and edge case handling but due to time limit, I gave what I could.
 ## Project Structure
 ```bash
 project-root/